Provisional Government of the Republic of Korea: Formation

 The independence movement's popularity grew quickly both locally and abroad.
 After the 1 March 1919, campaign, a plan was set up at home and abroad to continue expanding the independence movement.
 However, some were hesitant due to their obedience to the occupying powers.
 At that time, many independent activists were gathered in Shanghai.
 Those who set up independent temporary offices repeatedly discussed ways to find new breakthroughs in the independence movement.
 First, the theory of provisional government was developed, and it was generally argued that the government should organize a government in exile against the Chosun governor's office.
 However, it was argued that the party was not sufficiently equipped to form a government.

 Shanghai was a transportation hub and also a center of support for the Guangdong government led by Wu Yuan.
-In addition, there were delegates from Britain, France, Germany, and the United States, which allowed them to escape the influence of Japan.
+In addition, there were delegates from the United Kingdom, France, Germany, and the United States, which allowed them to escape the influence of Japan.
 For this reason, independent offices flocked to Shanghai.

 Independence movements in Shanghai moved more aggressively in the summer of 1919.
 Seo Byeong-ho, Seung-hyung Cho, Dong-ho Cho, Park Chan-ik, and Sun Woo-hyuk met with the governments from Korea, Manchuria, the Russian Maritime Province and the Americas.
 Shanghai's independent offices provided accommodation for people from outside the country, centering on the French settlement, and organizing social gatherings for Koreans to create a close network.
 Around this time, the highly respected independent branch offices of Manchu and the Maritime provinces, such as Dongying, Lee, Shim, Kim DongSam, Shin Chae Ho, Cho Sung Hwan and Chaosang, came to Shanghai and were sent to Korea.